 Only RAC and associated members of the Australian Automobile Association (AAA) are authorised to issue international driver's licences in Australia.

 You can apply for an international driver's licence a number of ways, by:

-By printing and completing an International Driving Permit application form and post it back to us.
+- By post by printing and completing an application form and post it back to us

 If applying by post